-If you have suffered an injury as the result of a biphobic, homophobic or transphobic attack, sexual violence or domestic abuse you may be entitled to financial compensation from the government.
-This section tells you about the Criminal Injuries Compensation Claim and how Galop can help you.
+If you have suffered an injury as the result of an anti-LGBT+ attack, sexual assault or abuse or domestic violence, you may be entitled to financial compensation from the government.
+This information sheet provides tells you about the Criminal Injuries Compensation Claim, and how we can support you with this.

 What is a criminal injuries claim?

 If you are a victim of a violent crime and suffer physical injury or mental trauma as the result of an attack you may be eligible for a financial award – this is called criminal injuries compensation.

 The Criminal Injuries Compensation Scheme is funded by the government and is administered by an organisation called the Criminal Injuries

 Compensation Authority (CICA).
 Under the Scheme, each type of injury is given a financial value depending on the seriousness of the injury.
 CICA use this to calculate the total award.

 Criminal injuries claims cover a wide range of injuries.
 The minimum payment for a single injury is £1,000 and the maximum payment for a single injury is £250,000.